Dev0psKing/Python-Code-Challenges/Control Flow Questions/Question.md

 ## Question
 Write a Python program to sum two integers.
 However, if the sum is between 15 and 20 it will return 20.

+## Question
+Write a Python program that checks whether a string represents an integer or not.

+Expected Output:

+Input a string: Python
+The string is not an integer.